fogfish/fogfish.github.io/_posts/2019-03-04-public-and-privatly-routed-vpc-pattern.md

 title:  Public and Privately Routed VPC pattern
 description: |
   The routed VPC pattern is an universal and scalable pattern for AWS networking architecture.
+tags:
+  - aws
+  - aws-vpc
+  - infrastructures as a code
+  - security
+  - scalability
+  - networking
 ---

 # Public and Privately Routed VPC pattern